DoubleVerify (NYSE:DV) Updates Q2 2021 Earnings Guidance

-DoubleVerify (NYSE:DV) issued an update on its second quarter 2021 earnings guidance on Tuesday morning.
+DoubleVerify (NYSE:DV) updated its second quarter 2021 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $- for the period.
 The company issued revenue guidance of $72 million-74 million.

+DV has been the topic of several research reports.
+Loop Capital initiated coverage on DoubleVerify in a research report on Monday, May 17th.
+They issued a buy rating and a $40.00 target price on the stock.
+KeyCorp initiated coverage on DoubleVerify in a research report on Monday, May 17th.
+They issued a sector weight rating on the stock.
+JPMorgan Chase & Co. initiated coverage on DoubleVerify in a research report on Monday, May 17th.
+They issued an overweight rating and a $40.00 target price on the stock.
+Truist Securities initiated coverage on DoubleVerify in a research report on Monday, May 17th.
+They issued a hold rating and a $30.00 target price on the stock.
+Finally, The Goldman Sachs Group initiated coverage on DoubleVerify in a research report on Monday, May 17th.
+They issued a buy rating and a $47.00 target price on the stock.
+Four equities research analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
+DoubleVerify has an average rating of Buy and an average target price of $38.50.

 About DoubleVerify